🌍 Musical journey in music

 Welcome to our space dedicated to world music and rare instruments.

-Here you will find links to our videos of tests, demonstrations and improvisations , as well as fascinating information on the diversity of musical instruments and traditions.
+Here, you will find links to our trial, demonstration, and improvisation videos, as well as exciting information about the diversity of instruments and musical traditions.

-🎶 Zen music, meditation and sound baths: harmony for mind and body
+🎶 Zen music, meditation, and sound baths: a harmony for the mind and body

-In a world where stress and hectic pace are part of everyday life, it has become essential to find spaces of calm and regeneration.
-Among the most gentle and effective practices, Zen music , guided meditation , and sound baths occupy a privileged place.
-These experiences combine vibrations, frequencies, and energies to soothe the mind, relax the body, and rebalance our emotions.
+In a world where stress and a frantic pace are part of daily life, it becomes essential to find spaces of calm and regeneration.
+Among the gentlest and most effective practices, zen music, guided meditation, and sound baths hold a privileged place.
+These experiences combine vibrations, frequencies, and energies to calm the mind, relax the body, and rebalance our emotions.

 🌸 Zen music: soothing vibrations

-Zen music is based on slow, harmonious and flowing sounds.
-It often uses instruments such as the hang drum , the ocean drum , the Tibetan bowl or the African kora .
+Zen music is based on slow, harmonious, and fluid sounds.
+It often uses instruments such as the hang drum, the ocean drum, the Tibetan bowl, or the African kora.

 Its benefits are numerous: